 - DON’T use a razor edge cleaver.
 It may chip or splinter the wood.

-- DO clean your cutting board promptly after EACH use with a damp rag or sponge.
+- DO clean your board promptly after EACH use with a damp rag or sponge.
 Dry immediately with a towel and stand board up to dry thoroughly.

 - DO distribute your cutting over the entire work surface so that it will wear evenly.

-- DO re-oil the cutting board as stated when it starts to look “dry”.
+- DO re-oil the board as stated when it starts to look “dry”.

 - DO use sharp knives.
 They require less force.

 Note: The above guidelines are just that.
 They should not be considered all-inclusive.
-Common sense will go a long way in the care of your cutting board.
+Common sense will go a long way in the care of your board.